NasKar2/truenas-upgrade-jails/README.md

 If your jail is 'down' it will git can error msg and continue to the next jail in your system.

-After you change the down jails to a status of up you can re run the scipt.
+After you change the down jails to a status of up you can re run the script.

 It will skip the jails that have already been upgraded and not fetch the current release if it has already done so.